 3. Performance Lab NutriGenesis Multi for Women

 NutriGenesis Multi for Women from Performance Lab is a well-rounded multi that provides comprehensive nutrient coverage while never compromising on quality.
-Like many of the best multivitamins for women, it offers probiotic support for your digestive system.
+Like many of the best multivitamins for women, it offers both prebiotic and probiotic support for your digestive system.

 What we like: This is one of the purest multivitamins on the market.
 You won’t find any GMOs, or food allergens that are often slipped unnoticed into cheaper supplements.
 The final product is also subjected to rigorous third-party testing.